OctopusDeploy/blog/blog/2021-05/using-remote-backend-with-terraform/index.md

 ## Conclusion

-In this post I demonstrated how you can use Terraform Cloud backend for your Terraform workspace within Octopus Deploy.
+In this post I demonstrated how you could use Terraform Cloud backend for your Terraform workspace within Octopus Deploy.

 Happy deployments!